Copyright © 2008 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 has focus respectively.

-which returns an object that represents
+getSelection() which returns an object that represents

 the current selection(s).

-and execCommand()
+designMode and execCommand() which are

 mostly used for editing of documents.

-interface has also gained several
+HTMLElementThe HTMLElement interface has also gained several

 extensions in HTML 5:

-which is basically a scoped
+getElementsByClassName() which is basically a scoped

-version of the one found on HTMLDocument
+version of the one found on HTMLDocument.

-as found in Web browsers today.
+innerHTML as found in Web browsers today.
 It is also

 defined to work in XML context (when it is used in an XML document).

-is a convenient accessor for
+classList is a convenient accessor for

-.
+className.
 The object it returns exposes methods, such as

-for manipulating the element's classes.
+toggle() for manipulating the element's classes.
 The

-elements have a
+a, area and link elements have a

-similar attribute called relList
+similar attribute called relList that provides the same

-functionality for the rel
+functionality for the rel attribute.

 The editor would like to thank Ben Millard, Cameron McCormack, Charles McCathieNevile, Dan Connolly, David Håsäther, Henri Sivonen, James Graham, Maciej Stachowiak, Martijn Wargers, Martyn Haigh, Masataka Yakura, Michael Smith, Olivier Gendrin, Philip Taylor and Simon Pieters for their contributions to this document as well as to all the people who have contributed to HTML 5 over the years for improving the Web!